yongzhe-wang/adidas-price-tracker/README.md

 # adidas-price-tracker
-I have never succeeded in getting heavily discounted Adidas product from their official website.
-Thus, this project was born.
+I have never succeeded in getting heavily discounted Adidas products from their official website.
+Thus, I give birth to this project.